hogbergmarkus/pythonic-hangman/README.md

   settings will allow players to choose the setting they prefer.

 - The library of words must be large to help prevent repetition.

+### General user

+As a user I expect the game to run without errors.

+The game shows me progress, what letters I have used, and what letters I guessed correcly.

+If I make an input that is not valid, the game should tell me what went wrong and what

+was expected, without crashing.

+As I grow increasingly better at the game, I want to be able to pick between difficulty

+settings, that will provide longer or shorter words.

+### New user

+As a new user of the website, I expect to quickly understand how to play the game.

+My inputs, if I get something wrong, will not break the game, but instead tell me what

+went wrong and what was expected.